Keyteer/Lab3-CyberPhysicalSistems/README.md

-# Smart sensor and logger simulation on Raspberry Pi Enviroment
+# Smart sensor and logger on Raspberry Pi Enviroment